Call for papers

 SISCAR, Marcos.
 “Figuras de prosa: a ideia da ‘prosa’ como questão de poesia”.
 In: Susana SCRAMIM; Marcos SISCAR; Alberto PUCHEU.
 (Org.).
 O duplo estado da poesia: modernidade e contemporaneidade.
 1ed.
 São Paulo: Iluminuras, 2015, v.
 1, p.
 29-40.

-The deadline for submitting articles and reviews for the dossier is July 31, 2025.
+[NEW DEADLINE] The deadline for submitting articles and reviews for the dossier is August 30, 2025.

 Contemporary literary biographies